Skip to content

 Championing change

-Age UK’s Chief Executive, Paul Farmer, reflects on the success of recent campaigns to protect older people.
+Age UK’s Chief Executive, Paul Farmer, reflects on the success of our campaigning volunteers when fighting for older people.

 More volunteering by numbers